Luxembourg: Economy

-Agriculture employed about 2.1% of Luxembourg's active population in 2010, when there were 2200 agricultural holdings with an average area per holding of 60 hectares.
+Agriculture employed about 2.1% of Luxembourg's active population in 2010, when there were 2,200 agricultural holdings with an average area per holding of 60 hectares.

 Luxembourg has especially close trade and financial ties to Belgium and the Netherlands (see Benelux), and as a member of the EU it enjoys the advantages of the open European market.

 With $171 billion in May 2015, the country ranked 11th in the world in holdings of U.S. Treasury securities.
 However, securities owned by non-Luxembourg residents, but held in custodial accounts in Luxembourg, are included in this figure.

-As of 2019, Luxembourg's public debt totaled $15,687,000,000, or $25,554 per capita.
+As of 2019, Luxembourg's public debt totalled $15,687,000,000, or $25,554 per capita.
 The debt to GDP was 22.10%.

-The Luxembourg labor market represents 445,000 jobs occupied by 120,000 Luxembourgers, 120,000 foreign residents and 205,000 cross-border commuters.
-The latter pay their taxes in Luxembourg, but their education and social rights are the responsibility of their country of residence.
-The same applies to pensioners.
+The Luxembourg labour market represents 445,000 jobs occupied by 120,000 Luxembourgers, 120,000 foreign residents and 205,000 cross-border commuters.
+The latter pay their taxes in Luxembourg, but their education is partially financed by their country of residence.
 Luxembourg's government has never shared its tax revenues with the local authorities on the French border.
-This system is seen as one of the keys to Luxembourg's economic growth, but at the expense of the border countries.
+This system is seen by some as one of the keys to Luxembourg's economic growth, but at the expense of the border countries.